dotnet-websharper/docs/content/core/websockets.md

 ```

 These types will be serialized and deserialized automatically by the WebSharper framework when sending and receiving messages.
-See the (json documentation)[json] for restrictions on the types that can be used.
+See the [json documentation](json) for restrictions on the types that can be used.

 ## Defining server agents